 (A) Form and content of application.
 Until March 14, 2015, all applications must be made on forms furnished through the Character and Fitness page of the NCBE Web site and mailed or delivered in person to the Commission at the address provided on the application.
 Beginning on March 15, 2015, the application and all supplementary forms will be available for electronic submission on the Admissions Web site.
 Applications shall be completed and submitted electronically in the manner prescribed by the Commission as outlined in the application.
 The Commission may modify or amend the forms as deemed necessary.
 Beginning March 15, 2015, the submission of paper application is subject to the director’s approval upon good cause shown.

 (B) Time for filing application.
-The application must be completed and filed beginning September 1 and no later than November 1 preceding the February examination and beginning January 2 and no later than March 1 preceding the July examination.
+TThe application must be completed and filed beginning September 1 and no later than November 1 preceding the February examination and beginning January 2 and no later than March 1 preceding the July examination.
 If November 1 or April 1 fall on a weekend or holiday, the deadline will be the next business day.
 Applications filed fewer than 30 days after the deadline are subject to a late fee.
 Applications filed more than 30 days after the deadline will not be accepted.
 Applicants who failed the immediate prior examination may file up to 30 days from the date of notification of examination results without paying a late fee.
 Paper applications must be delivered by mail or in person to the Commission.
-Applications are filed when received by the director.
+Paper applications are filed when received by the director.
 Application filed after March 14, 2015, shall be submitted electronically through the Admission application Web site.
 The director may give approval for the submission of a paper application upon good cause shown.